algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 ![](../img/mm-kernel-barplot.svg)

-The speedup is much higher (2-3x) on smaller arrays, indicating that there is still a bandwidth problem:
+The speedup is much higher (2-3x) on smaller arrays, indicating that there is still a memory bandwidth problem:

 ![](../img/mm-kernel-plot.svg)